perezjquim/mkproj/README.md

 # MKPROJ

-## This script generates a generic template for a software project under a certain programming language.
+### Applies a generic template for a software project under a certain programming language, to get right into development.

 ## Programming languages available: